KTH/devops-course/README.md

 # KTH DevOps Course

-This repository contains the material and content of the DevOps course at KTH Royal Institute of Technology: <https://www.kth.se/student/kurser/kurs/DD2482?l=en>
+This repository contains the material and content of the DevOps course at KTH Royal Institute of Technology

 **When to register?**: You must register to this course between Nov 1 and Nov 15 2018.
 **How to register?**: Through the Swedish registration system <https://www.antagning.se>